geoffharders/test-repo/README.md

 # Test Repo
-A simple test for learning GitHub wwebsite and the desktop app.
+A simple test for learning GitHub website and the desktop app.

-This change is only for development
+This change is necessary